Recognition and/or enforcement of foreign money judgments

 (ii) The recognition or enforcement of the award would be contrary to the public policy of that country.

 In the case of Mijares v.
-Ranada, the Supreme Court explained the rules on recognition and enforcement of foreign judgment as follows:
+Ranada, the Supreme Court of the Philippines explained the rules on recognition and enforcement of foreign judgment as follows:

 There is an evident distinction between a foreign judgment in an action in rem and one in personam.
 For an action in rem, the foreign judgment is deemed conclusive upon the title to the thing, while in an action in personam, the foreign judgment is presumptive, and not conclusive, of a right as between the parties and their successors in interest by a subsequent title.
 However, in both cases, the foreign judgment is susceptible to impeachment in our local courts on the grounds of want of jurisdiction or notice to the party, collusion, fraud, or clear mistake of law or fact.
 Thus, the party aggrieved by the foreign judgment is entitled to defend against the enforcement of such decision in the local forum.
 It is essential that there should be an opportunity to challenge the foreign judgment, in order for the court in this jurisdiction to properly determine its efficacy.